jediaz133/pavea/README.md

 Ensure wxWidgets, and ffmpeg are both installed.

 Then just use the install.sh script.

+Note: The installer was made for arch on GNOME.
+Never really tested for any other distro/DE.

 # Options
 dB Sensitivity Adjust